Sharp upper tail behavior of line ensembles via the tangent method: Introduction, results, and proof ideas

 \subsubsection{Obtaining sharp one-point asymptotics}

 We first sketch how to obtain the upper-tail one-point asymptotics of $\exp(-\frac{4}{3}\theta^{3/2}(1+o(1)))$.
-The key ideas appear mostly in the proof of Theorem~\ref{mt.one point limit shape} on the shape of the top curve under the conditioning that $\h_1(0)=\theta$, which we assume for the moment.
-We will also rely on a priori one-point upper tail bounds from \cite{corwin2018kpz} as in \eqref{e.cg bounds}.
+The key ideas appear mostly in the proof of Theorem~\ref{mt.one point limit shape} on the shape of the top curve under the conditioning that $\cL_1(0)=\theta$, which we assume for the moment.

 First we observe why the exponent of $\theta$ is $\smash{\frac{3}{2}}$.
-Indeed, by Theorem~\ref{mt.one point limit shape}, conditionally on $\{\h_1(0)=\theta\}$, $\smash{\h_1(\pm\theta^{1/2})}$ is with high probability close to $-\theta$ and hence, on a horizontal interval of scale $\smash{\theta^{1/2}}$, $\h_1$ oscillates upwards by order $\theta$.
-If we believe, based on the Gibbs property, that $\h_1$ behaves roughly like a Brownian bridge on the interval $\smash{[-\theta^{1/2}, \theta^{1/2}]}$ (i.e., assuming the upward push it receives from the lower boundary of the second curve is not too substantial), then the tail is predicted to have a Gaussian form: $\smash{\exp(-O(\frac{\theta^2}{\theta^{1/2}})) = \exp(-O(\theta^{3/2}))}$.
+Indeed, by Theorem~\ref{mt.one point limit shape}, conditionally on $\{\cL_1(0)=\theta\}$, $\smash{\cL_1(\pm\theta^{1/2})}$ is with high probability close to $-\theta$ and hence, on a horizontal interval of scale $\smash{\theta^{1/2}}$, $\cL_1$ oscillates upwards by order $\theta$.
+If we believe, based on the Gibbs property, that $\cL_1$ behaves roughly like a Brownian bridge on the interval $\smash{[-\theta^{1/2}, \theta^{1/2}]}$ (i.e., assuming the upward push it receives from the lower boundary of the second curve is not too substantial), then the tail is predicted to have a Gaussian form: $\smash{\exp(-O(\frac{\theta^2}{\theta^{1/2}})) = \exp(-O(\theta^{3/2}))}$.

-Following this logic more precisely, and taking into account the effect of the second curve, gives the correct coefficient of $\frac{4}{3}$ for $\theta^{3/2}$.
-We explain this next.
+Following this logic more precisely and taking into account the effect of the second curve gives the correct coefficient of $\frac{4}{3}$ for $\theta^{3/2}$, which we explain next.
+We also mention an alternate equivalent perspective (which we however do not explicitly use) in terms of identifying the function maximizing the Dirichlet energy or Cameron-Martin functional subject to staying above a parabola in order to predict the limit shape and tail asymptotics; a further brief discussion is in Section~\ref{s.cameron-martin heuristic}.

-\emph{The upper bound for the one-point tail:} Let us pretend that we know that the shape from Theorem~\ref{mt.one point limit shape} holds even if we condition on $\{\h_1(0)\geq \theta\}$ instead of $\{\h_1(0) = \theta\}$ (this is indeed the case, but we do not explicitly prove it); this implies that $\smash{\h_1(\pm\theta^{1/2}) \leq -\theta+M\theta^{1/4}}$ with probability at least $\smash{\frac{1}{2}}$, conditionally on $\{\h_1(0)\geq\theta\}$, for large enough $M$ (independent of $\theta$).
-To simplify the quantities, in the rest of the discussion we will assume that $\h_1(\pm\theta^{1/2})\leq-\theta$.
+\emph{The upper bound for the one-point tail:} Let us pretend that we know that the shape from Theorem~\ref{mt.one point limit shape} holds even if we condition on $\{\cL_1(0)\geq \theta\}$ instead of $\{\cL_1(0) = \theta\}$ (this is indeed the case, but we do not explicitly prove it); this implies that $\smash{\cL_1(\pm\theta^{1/2}) \leq -\theta+M\theta^{1/4}}$ with probability at least $\smash{\frac{1}{2}}$, conditionally on $\{\cL_1(0)\geq\theta\}$, for large enough $M$ (independent of $\theta$).
+To simplify the quantities, in the rest of the discussion we will assume that $\cL_1(\pm\theta^{1/2})\leq-\theta$.